PrimeTimeTran/rn-GoogleNews/README.md

 />
 ```

-Now we'll see that when the user scrolls to the bottom of the list, our `FlatList` component knows how to get additional articles, *sexy*.
+Now we'll see that when the user scrolls to the bottom of the list our we **automatically fetch** additional articles.
+You'll notice the **articles count** increase at the top of the app.

 ![pwd](./assets/4d.gif)